TheLongSentance/chatbot_conversation/README.md

 Configuration parameters:
 - `conversation_seed`: The initial prompt to start the discussion
 - `rounds`: Number of conversation rounds
+- `shared_system_prompt_prefix`: Common instructions provided to all bots about conversation structure
+  - Supports template variable `{bot_name}` which gets replaced with each bot's name from their configuration
+  - Example: "You are {bot_name}" becomes "You are RogerFan" for the RogerFan bot
 - `bots`: Array of bot configurations
-  - `name`: Display name for the bot
+  - `bot_name`: Display name for the bot (also used in shared system prompt templating)
   - `bot_type`: Model type (GPT, CLAUDE, GEMINI, OLLAMA)
-  - `model_version`: Specific model version to use
+  - `bot_model_version`: Specific model version to use
+  - `bot_specific_system_prompt`: Role-specific instructions for each bot

+### Template Variables

+The `shared_system_prompt_prefix` supports the following template variables:
-  - `system_prompt`: Instructions that define the bot's personality and knowledge
+- `{bot_name}`: Replaced with the bot's name from its configuration
+  - This allows the shared prompt to reference each bot's specific identity
+  - Used for making the system prompt more personalized to each bot

 ## Usage